.sexy: Usage

 According to Schilling, .sexy domains are intended "for fun, for fashion, for recreation, as a novelty, [and] for risqué content". .sexy has also been associated with cybersquatting, with cybersquatters purchasing .sexy domains for major companies who rejected having their trademarks associated with adult industries; such misuse was predicted prior to the domain's release, with commentators describing them as potentially costing companies "serious money".
 Explicit content is prohibited on the home pages of websites with .sexy domains, although sites are permitted to have a landing page with a warning button that needs to be clicked through to access such content.

-As of 2023, there are 6,109 registered .sexy domains, making up 0.02% of all domains.
-NameCheap holds the plurality of the .sexy market share with 20.7%, although 35.9% of .sexy domains are registered by registries outside the top ten.
+As of 2023, there are 10,203 registered .sexy domains, making up 0.03% of all domains.
+NameCheap holds the majority of the .sexy market share with 65.8%, although 14% of .sexy domains are registered by registries outside the top ten.
 The domain's lack of popularity was described by domain expert Kevin Murphy as a failure of Schilling's own practices: